 Why bother?
 See, this is where the magic is.
 This is what convinces her to message you first.

 In writing (where it's a blog post, novel, or even an academic paper) you want to avoid telling the reader how to feel.
 Instead, you want them to feel the emotion themselves.

 That's why laugh tracks on old T.V. shows are so... awkward.
 And why "try hard" movies fail on their face.
 It's what makes reading a bad novel boring.

 One of the best examples of this is from a video game.
 Call of Duty Modern Warfare 2.
 To be honest, I'm not really into video games, but this is one of the few I played.

 In one infamous scene (that cause a global uproar over censorship) you, as the protagonist, have infiltrated a terrorist organization that massacres an airport.

 What the game designers did was rather than show a cutscene, or just write what happened at the begging of the level, you actually play out the scene where you are forced to shoot innocent families in an airport to gain the trust of the terrorist cell.

 It's just a video game, but Jesus Christ it had an effect on me that I will never forget.
 I just can't describe the effect it had on me.
 It didn't feel like a game.
 There were real moral issues I was working through as it happened, and after it happened as I reflected on it.

 All of this is a long-winded way to say that the content that has the largest effect on someone is where the content lets the feel the emotion rather telling them how to feel.

-Your bio (while hopefully FAR less dramatic) should do the same thing.
+Your dating profile (while hopefully FAR less dramatic) should do the same thing.
 It should make her FEEL the fun and excitement of being with you.

 Here's how to Fix it.